leobudima/elogii-blog/content/how-to-plan-better-delivery-schedules.md

 ## What is delivery scheduling?

-Scheduling is the act of planning deliveries for multiple locations, routes, and drivers so that you can achieve key tasks and fulfill every order in the time you have available.
+**Scheduling** is the act of planning deliveries for multiple locations, routes, and drivers so that you can achieve key tasks and fulfil every order in the time you have available.

 On the one hand, it requires a logical approach to time management with a clear understanding of all the different factors that impact a delivery operation, such as: